-InTOUCH is the fund's in-house newsletter for retired members.
+InTouch is the fund's in-house newsletter for retired members.
 The newsletter is a useful way of providing updates on relevant changes in legislation, topical news and member articles.

-Annual report, accounts & meeting: The

-annual report is a statutory financial reporting document showing the funds accounts over the previous twelve months, along with details on both investment and administration performance.
+Annual report, accounts & meeting: The annual report is a statutory financial reporting document showing the funds accounts over the previous twelve months, along with details on both investment and administration performance.
 Members and employers are notified when the report has been published via email and the news pages of the Fund website.
-An overview of the report and accounts are the focus of the fund's Annual Meeting.